actions-marketplace-validations/loadmill_run-test-plan-action/README.md

 ### `branch`

-Run the test plan's suites from a GitHub branch
+Run the test plan's suites from a Git branch

 ## Outputs